ZakirG/open-daw/README.md

 ###### What's done so far:
-- initial layout -- header and footer
+- initial page layout -- header and footer

 ###### Feature goals:
 - users can select sounds from a list of presets and add new tracks